Seen: At the Brattle Theatre in Cambridge, part of the Boston Underground Film Festival.

 So this was my birthday movie, which was kind of exciting since I like weird movies and John Dies at the End is definitely weird.
 Appropriately, I wrote about it for 366 Weird Movies!
 Know that I haven’t read the webserial/book, and that I found the movie as a whole pretty uneven and a little lackluster towards the end, but that I definitely think it’s bizarre and imaginative enough for their list of weird movies.
 The most interesting thing to me about this movie is that it had several unexpected connections to Buckaroo Banzai, which is not something I can say about too many movies.
 But seriously, they both have inter-dimensional beings who are also Jamaican, gross slug creatures, stories that don’t make any goddamn sense, and Clancy Brown!
 Whoa!

 So last semester I wrote a paper on pop culture in museums and used MoMA’s Tim Burton exhibit as my focus.
-I was encouraged to check out Forbidden Zone, a weird and wacky musical that grew out of the Mystic Knights of the Oingo Boingo, which Burton cites as a reference (and of course features his frequent composer, Danny Elfman).
+Since then I’ve had a hankering to revisit some of his early films, but also I was encouraged to check out Forbidden Zone, a weird and wacky musical that grew out of the Mystic Knights of the Oingo Boingo, which Burton cites as a reference (and of course features his frequent composer, Danny Elfman).
 While the film is somewhat notorious for its stupid use of blackface- done out of juvenile ignorance, I think, not racist beliefs- it’s mostly a strangely compelling, almost completely nonsensical live-action cartoon that pulls from jazz greats like Cab Calloway and Josephine Baker as well as German Expressionism, Betty Boop, and whatever fucked up notions the screenwriters had in their heads.
+The music is fantastic, it’s got Susan Tyrell and Hervé Villechaize, and the visuals are artfully DIY.